Snares Penguin vs Yellow-eyed Penguin

 Do Snares Penguins and Yellow-eyed Penguins live in the same area?

-Snares Penguins are found in Snares Islands (New Zealand).
-Yellow-eyed Penguins are found in New Zealand, Auckland Islands, Campbell Islands.
+No, their ranges do not overlap.
+Snares Penguins are found in Snares Islands (New Zealand), while Yellow-eyed Penguins live in New Zealand, Auckland Islands, Campbell Islands.
+This geographic separation means they face different environmental pressures and predator communities.